r3zound/hassio-addons/README_EN.md

 - 🛠️ [**Da-anda Addons**](https://github.com/da-anda/hass-io-addons): Addons by Da-anda

+## Translation Technology Explanation

+This repository employs advanced AI translation technology to provide a more user-friendly experience for Chinese users:

+- **Feature Introduction Translation**: Based on the Zhipu AI large model ([https://bigmodel.cn/](https://bigmodel.cn/))
+- **Document Processing Tool**: Using ai-markdown-translator ([https://github.com/h7ml/ai-markdown-translator](https://github.com/h7ml/ai-markdown-translator)) for intelligent conversion of Markdown documents

+⚠️ Friendly Reminder:
+Due to the use of machine translation, there may be slight differences in some technical terms or expressions.

 You can also click the button below to automatically add the repository (choose one):